 In evaluating how to define the financial reporting entity, management considered all potential component units using standards prescribed under GASB Statement No. 61, The Financial Reporting Entity: Omnibus an amendment of GASB Statements No. 14 and No. 34.
 Component units would include any legally separate organizations for which the Agency Board is financially accountable.
 Financial accountability would result where the Agency Board appoints a voting majority of the organization's governing body and 1) is able to impose its will on that organization, or 2) there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on the Agency.
 Financial accountability may also result where an organization is fiscally dependent on the Agency.
-Based on these criteria, no component units or other reportable organizations other than the Agency were identified.
+Based on these criteria, no component units or reportable organizations were identified.